 |Learning Outcomes: ||

-- A sound understanding of developments in international energy and resources law.
+- advanced understanding of developments in international energy and resources law

 |Course Structure & Available Subjects: ||